Ahrefs vs Semrush: A Detailed Comparison of The 2 Most Popular SEO Tools

 - Core web vitals

-Any issues found will be divided into three groups, so you can see which areas require the most urgent attention.
+Any issues found in the site audit will be divided into three groups, so you can see which areas require the most urgent attention.

 It also has a feature that allows you to compare crawls.
 This enables you to view your progress over time to see how the SEO health of your website is improving.